 Waxing your floorboards is an essential preventative measure to employ.
 You know how surfers wax their boards to give them extra grip?
 Exactly the same idea applies here.
 It’s just on a floorboard this time…and for your dogs.
 There is all manner of reasons you hounds might make a dash for it in your home.
 To bark at the postman, greet their master, to catch the cat…the list goes on.
 On un-waxed, slippery floors they’ll use their nails to give them extra traction.
 Your hardwood floor can take a beating whenever the dogs run, and try to stop

 Keeping your dog well-groomed, and clipping their nails, helps too.
 Longer nails mean a greater likelihood of scratches.
 Clipping them should be the first port of call for protecting your floors.
 You can go to the vet, or do it yourself at home.
 Sometimes leaving it to the professionals is the better bet though.
 Clipping a dog’s nails too short can cause it significant pain.
 An alternative would be to fit claw coverings to your dog’s claws.
 These ‘Soft Paws’ offer an effective way to protect your floorboards from gauges and scratches.
 An added benefit is their non-invasive, trauma-free nature.

 4. Take the Dog for Regular Walks

 Dog walking is a primary part of responsible dog ownership.
 It’s good for you, for the dog…and for your floorboards.
 Your hardwood floors benefit for two reasons.
-Firstly, a well walked dog has less energy to charge around the house causing chaos.
+Firstly, a well walked dog, or a dog taken to a dog park often, has less energy to charge around the house causing chaos.
 Secondly, walking outdoors (especially on the harder ground, such as gravel) is a natural way to keep their nails shorter.
 They wear their nails down as they go.
 As we’ve already discussed, shorter nails mean less chance of problematic scratches at home.

 5. Use a Carpet Runner